Blog - 23 May 2021

 Schools may enforce social distancing around the school gate, and it would be a good idea to make sure that your child has a full lunchbox to eat throughout the day as canteens are unlikely to be open.

 It is important to follow guidelines from your school and begin to discuss these with your child to check that they understand and are comfortable with the changes when they head back.

 Talk to your children about the pandemic.
 If there are changes that your child has made during COVID-19 that they would like to keep, then there is no pressure to make a return straight back to life before the pandemic.

 Writing things down and being creative is a great way to show real feelings and emotions.
 Allow them to give themselves time to reflect and adjust when the time is right.
 Give your child the freedom to be involved in the process – they know how they feel and helping them to articulate their feelings and emotions gives them the ability to move forward.

 Andrew Fuller, leading clinical psychologist, points out that we would benefit from starting the year over.
 Some schools may offer a re-orientation to help students reconnect with their friendship group and teachers.

 Andrew also discusses sleep routines and the importance of getting back into a good sleep cycle to function properly to improve learning and mental health.
 The home isolation routine may have seen some bedtime routines altered, with children going to bed later and therefore waking up later.
 After all, the home ‘classroom’ doesn’t require travel time and logging onto the computer only takes a few minutes.

 As like any other new routine, it’s often easier to settle back in when you are prepared ahead of time.
-We’d recommend for one week, getting back into the usual routine earlier so that your child can is prepared to head back into the real world.
+Be You consultants recommend getting back into the usual routine earlier so that your child can prepare to head back into the real world.